Love Unalloyed for Love Incarnate (2006)

 But there are also many other things which Jesus did; which if they were written every one, the world itself, I think, would not be able to contain the books that should be written.
 (John 21: 25)

-It is in Saint John's Gospel that we find Our Lord's description of Himself as the Good Shepherd and that He is the true Vine Who means to graft us into Him as His branches.
-Pontius Pilate, speaking for the relativists and the pragmatists of all time, is recorded in Saint John's Gospel as asking most dismissively "What is truth?," reminding us that we who profess Our Lord to be the Way, the Truth, and the Life must give voice to His truth at all times, yes, even in front of kings and potentates and the powerful men and women who control access to the nation's airwaves.
-And it is in Saint John's Gospel that we find Saint Peter's triple profession of love for Our Lord, undoing his triple denial of Him during His Passion, and a confirmation of His headship of the Apostolic College (which confirmation includes Our Lord's injunction to Saint Peter to feed His lambs, who need to be fed on the tongue.)
+It is in Saint John's Gospel that we find Our Blessed Lord and Saviour Jesus Christ's description of Himself as the Good Shepherd and that He is the true Vine Who means to graft us into Him as His branches.
+Pontius Pilate, speaking for the relativists and the pragmatists of all time, is recorded in Saint John's Gospel as asking most dismissively "What is truth?," reminding us that we who profess Our Blessed Lord and Saviour Jesus Christ to be the Way, the Truth, and the Life must give voice to His truth at all times, yes, even in front of kings and potentates and the powerful men and women who control access to the nation's airwaves.
+And it is in Saint John's Gospel that we find Saint Peter's triple profession of love for Our Blessed Lord and Saviour Jesus Christ, undoing his triple denial of Him during His Passion, and a confirmation of His headship of the Apostolic College (which confirmation includes Our Blessed Lord and Saviour Jesus Christ's injunction to Saint Peter to feed His lambs, who need to be fed on the tongue.)
 Even before that particular scene, recorded in Chapter 21 of Saint John's Gospel, the Beloved Apostle and Evangelist indicates his own deference to the headship of Saint Peter when recounting their visit to the empty tomb on Easter Sunday:

-And on the first day of the week, Mary Magaden cometh early, when it was yet dark, unto the sepulchre; and she saw the stone taken away from the sepulchre.
+And on the first day of the week, Mary Magdalen cometh early, when it was yet dark, unto the sepulchre; and she saw the stone taken away from the sepulchre.

 She ran, therefore, and cometh to Simon Peter, and to the other disciple whom Jesus loved, and saith to them: They have taken away the Lord out of the sepulchre, and we know not where they have laid him.